John Kochurov: Russia and martyrdom

 Kochurov returned to Russia in 1907 where he was assigned to Narva (now Estonia).
 Here he put to use the skills he had learned in the United States teaching catechism in the schools.

-Then in 1916, he was transferred to St. Catherine's Cathedral in Tsarskoye Selo, just outside St. Petersburg.
+In 1916, he was transferred to St. Catherine's Cathedral in Tsarskoye Selo, just outside St. Petersburg.
+The area was one of the residences of the Russian royal family.
 At St. Catherine's, he established himself as a popular priest who was skilled in presenting moving sermons.

-Then in October 1917 the Bolshevik uprising in St. Petersburg spilled over quickly into Tsarskoye Selo as the town was attacked by Bolshevik elements.
+In October 1917 the Bolshevik uprising in St. Petersburg spilled over quickly into Tsarskoye Selo as the town was attacked by Bolshevik elements.
 The people thronged to the churches where the clergy held prayer services and led processions throughout the town praying for peace.

 On October 31, 1917 (Old Style), the Bolsheviks entered Tsarskoe Selo in force and arrested Kochurov.
-He was taken by the Bolsheviks out of town where he was summarily shot.
+He was taken by the Bolsheviks out of town where he was summarily shot; the reason given for his execution was that he had supposedly prayed for the Cossacks to win the fighting.
 By this act, Kochurov became the proto-hieromartyr of the New Martyrs and Confessors of the Russian Orthodox Church who suffered during the Bolshevik revolution and under the Soviet yoke.
 Kochurov was buried several days later in the crypt of St. Catherine's Cathedral.

 In December 1994, Kochurov was glorified by the Council of Bishops of the Russian Orthodox Church, in session at St. Daniel's Monastery, Moscow, Russia, as the first of the new martyrs of the 20th century.
 In the United States he is also honored as a missionary and inspired preacher.

+Family

+Kochurov was married to Alexandra Chernyshova, who was the daughter of a clergyman.

+Honours

+In 1903, he was awarded the Order of Saint Anna of the Third Degree.